An efficient second-order cone programming approach for dynamic optimal transport on staggered grid discretization: Abstract

 \section{Abstract}

-This paper proposes an efficient numerical method based on second-order cone programming (SOCP) to solve dynamic optimal transport (DOT) problems with quadratic cost on staggered grid discretization.
-By properly reformulating discretized DOT problems into a linear SOCP, the proposed method eliminates the interpolation matrices and thus avoids solving a series of cubic equations and linear systems induced by interpolation.
-Then, by taking advantage of the SOCP reformulation, we can solve them efficiently by a computationally highly economical implementation of an inexact decomposition-based proximal augmented Lagrangian method.
-Moreover, we have made the proposed approach an open-source software package.
-Numerical experiments on various DOT problems suggest that the proposed approach performs significantly more efficiently than state-of-the-art software packages.
-In addition, it exhibits prominent robustness to problems with non-negative measures.
+This paper proposes an efficient numerical optimization method based on second-order cone programming (SOCP) to solve dynamic optimal transport (DOT) problems with quadratic costs on staggered grid discretizations.
+By properly reformulating the discretized DOT problem into an equivalent linear SOCP, we develop a highly efficient implementation of an inexact decomposition-based proximal augmented Lagrangian method to solve it.
+The proposed approach is provided as an open-source software package to facilitate reproducibility and further research.
+Numerical experiments on a diverse range of DOT problems demonstrate that our software significantly outperforms several state-of-the-art solvers in terms of both accuracy and computational efficiency.
+Furthermore, it exhibits robust performance when handling measures that are not strictly positive or are in irregular domains with obstacles.

 {\bf Keywords:} Dynamic optimal transport, Second-order cone programming, Staggered grid discretization, Proximal augmented Lagrangian method, MATLAB software package

 {\bf MSCcodes:} 90C25, 90C06, 90-04, 65K05, 49Q22